AIGNE-io/.github/profile/README.md

 **Your TypeScript-first foundation for building, managing, and observing powerful, real-world AI Agents.**

-a comprehensive ecosystem to empower developers to create intelligent 🧠, robust 💪, and scalable 📈 AI applications.
+AIGNE is a comprehensive ecosystem to empower developers to create intelligent 🧠, robust 💪, and scalable 📈 AI applications.
 Our **AIGNE Framework** serves as the core, providing the building blocks for sophisticated AI agents.
 Complementing the framework are essential tools and features designed to streamline your development workflow 🚀 and provide deep insights into your agents' behavior 👀.

 The AIGNE ecosystem comprises: